ryanoasis/nerd-fonts/readme.md

 	<img src="images/nerd-fonts-patcher-logo.png" alt="Nerd Fonts Patcher">
 </h2>

-Patching the font of your own choosing for use with the [vim-devicons](https://github.com/ryanoasis/vim-devicons) vim plugin:
+Patching the font of your own choosing for use with the [VimDevIcons][vim-devicons]:
 * requires: python2, python-fontforge package (version 20141231 or later, see the [install instructions](http://designwithfontforge.com/en-US/Installing_Fontforge.html))
 * alternative install method on OSX: `brew install fontforge`